0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 From the safety principle it follows that a [Small oracle](../pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md#bridgeable-coins-on-mainnet) can transfer less value than the total stake on the service (750K MPC).
-The theoretical maximum value of BYOC being bridged per [epoch](../pbc-fundamentals/dictionary.md#epoch) is equivalent to the ETH value of the summed stake of the 3 oracle nodes, $3\cdot 250$K. In current practice the value that can be transferred is 50 ETH for withdrawal oracles and 25 ETH for deposit oracles.
+The theoretical maximum value of BYOC being bridged per [epoch](../pbc-fundamentals/dictionary.md#epoch) is equivalent to the ETH value of the summed stake of the 3 oracle nodes, $3\cdot 250$ K MPC.
+In current practice the value that can be transferred is 50 ETH for withdrawal oracles and 25 ETH for deposit oracles.

 When tokens are allocated to a node service, the tokens are always locked to